Adoni-Bezek

-Adoni-Bezek, (אֲדֹנִי־בֶזֶק ’Aḏōnī-Ḇezeq, "lord of Bezek"), also written Adonibezek or Adoni Bezek, was a Canaanite king referred to in the Book of Judges.
+Adoni-Bezek (אֲדֹנִי־בֶזֶק ’Ăḏōnī-Ḇezeq, "lord of Bezek"), also written Adonibezek or Adoni Bezek, was a Canaanite king referred to in the Book of Judges.
 Previous to the occupation of Canaan by the Israelites, he had subdued seventy of the kings of cities around him.
 The tribes of Judah and Simeon attacked the Canaanites and the Perizzites at Bezek and defeated him.

 The historical reality of events described in the book of Judges is the subject of ongoing dispute among scholars, who vary in their opinions about how much of the book is historical.

 Bezek

 Some scholars propose that Bezek was near Gezer.
 Others suggest that the place is to be identified with Khirbet Ibzik or the nearby Khirbet Salhab, while others think that "Bezek" is a corruption of "Zedek," in reference to the story of Adonizedek.
 Bezek appears again in as the site where Saul assembled the Israelite armies to fight against Nahash the Ammonite.